The Desecrated Stones of Nonnewaug Wigwams

 It's the last dying day of Winter.
 By the time the sun sets later Spring 2019 will have just begun.

-I guess it was back in 1990 that I first watched the Equinox Sunset, standing in the Heart of the Nonnewaug Wigwams, looking across the old planting fields toward the Fish Weir, noting when the sun touched the hillside above a sort of triangle of stones.
+I guess it was back in the 1990s that I first watched the Equinox Sunset, standing in the Heart of the Nonnewaug Wigwams, looking across the old planting fields toward the Fish Weir, noting when the sun touched the hillside above a sort of triangle of stones.

 East "View Stone" - looking east: